danielwxyzu/LeagueML/README.md

 # LeagueML
-A personal project by Daniel, focusing on developing problem solving and data/computer science skills.
+A personal project by Daniel W, focusing on developing problem solving and data/computer science skills.

+I'm pausing work on the project as of 5/1/25 to learn more about machine learning methods but also develop better programming skills.
+I'll likely revisit in a month or two after I've done some studying.
+So far my work is able to return win probabilities with user inputed team names but there are a lot of limitations and errors.
+The final league_win_predictor was also largely coded using AI but everything else was done manually with my limited knowledge and skill set likely contributing to the highly inaccurate model.

-The main data set used is from Kaggle: https://www.kaggle.com/datasets/barthetur/league-of-legends-2024-competitive-game-dataset/data
+The main data set used is from a League of Legends database: https://oracleselixir.com/tools/downloads

 The other data set found within the 'old files' folder is pulled directly from Game of Legends eSports: https://gol.gg/teams/list/season-S15/split-ALL/tournament-ALL/